 It’s late September and our drive up to Munising is cold and rainy and windy.
-But we’re warm in the car and the leaves along I-75 are starting to change color, which makes me really happy because (Have I mentioned this before?)
-I love fall.
+But we’re warm in the car and the leaves along I-75 are starting to change color, which makes me really happy because I love fall.

 As soon as we cross the Mackinac Bridge it is decided that we will be eating lunch at Clyde’s Drive-In in St. Ignace.
-Chris (My brother, he often joins us on these trips.) and Matt each brave the Big C, a triple patty 3/4 lb. burger, while the rest of us go with slightly more modest choices.
+Chris (My brother, he often joins us on these trips.) and Matt each brave the Big C, a triple patty 3/4 lb. burger, while my parents and I go with slightly more modest choices.
 Then we stop soon after because the views are awesome:

 Next we head over to Grand Marais.
 It’s a bit out of the way, but from here we can drive along the Pictured Rocks National Lakeshore.
 It is beautiful and we get out of the car a few times to check out the scenery but it is unpleasantly windy, like sand blowing in our teeth windy, so we don’t linger for long.